Skip to Content

 How Our Charlotte Domestic Violence Lawyers Support You

-Domestic violence cases often affect every part of a person’s life, from where they live to how often they see their children.
-When you work with us, you have a team that focuses on family law and understands how a DVPO fits into the broader picture of separation, divorce, custody, and support in Charlotte.
-We take time to learn your priorities and concerns so we can build a plan that addresses both your immediate safety and your longer-term stability.
+Domestic violence cases often touch every part of a person’s life: where they live, how often they see their children, and how they manage finances.
+As a dedicated family law firm that has served Charlotte since 2010, we understand how a DVPO fits into the broader picture of separation, divorce, custody, and support.
+We take time to learn your priorities and concerns so we can build a plan that addresses both immediate safety and longer-term stability.

-Our role is not limited to filing documents and appearing in court.
+Our role extends beyond filing documents and court appearances.
 We help you think through safety planning, communication boundaries, and how to document future incidents if they occur.
-Because we regularly appear in Mecklenburg County courts, we know how local judges tend to approach these cases and what types of details can be especially important in their decisions.
-That familiarity allows us to prepare you more effectively for what to expect on your court dates and how to present your story in a way that is organized and respectful.
+Because we regularly appear in Mecklenburg County District Court, we know how local judges approach domestic violence cases and what details carry weight in their decisions.
+This preparation translates into a more organized, credible presentation of your situation.

-Many domestic violence cases also involve children, shared property, or financial dependence, which can make it difficult to see a path forward.
-We use our experience in North Carolina family law to advise you on how a DVPO may affect custody schedules, temporary support, and who can stay in the home while a case is pending.
-By coordinating your protective order with any related family law matters, we work to reduce conflicting orders and help you move toward a more secure situation for yourself and your family.
+Many domestic violence cases also involve children, shared property, or financial dependence, which can make it hard to see a path forward.
+We draw on our experience in North Carolina family law to advise you on how a DVPO may affect custody schedules, temporary support, and who can remain in the home while a case is pending.
+Coordinating your protective order with related family law matters reduces the risk of conflicting orders and moves you toward a more secure situation for yourself and your family.
+Our mediation services are available as part of our broader family law practice where appropriate.

 Making a Difference in Our Clients' Lives